nullmastermind/gpt-commander/README.md

 ## Usage Instructions

+1. Make sure the `OPENAI_API_KEY` variable exists on your system.
-1. After placing both files in the same directory, run `hook-gpt-commander.exe`.
+2. After placing both files in the same directory, run `hook-gpt-commander.exe`.
-2. Select text and press F2 to handle your selected text.
+3. Select text and press F2 to handle your selected text.

 ## Important Note